awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-json-humantaskactivationconditions-textract-example.md

 }
 ```

-**Example 6: Use Sampling and ImportantFormKeyConfidenceCheck with the Or operator**
+**Example 7: Use Sampling and ImportantFormKeyConfidenceCheck with the Or operator**

 In the following example, the Amazon Textract `AnalyzeDocument` operation returns a key\-value pair whose key is one of `Pay Date`, `PayDate`, `DateOfPay`, or `pay-date`, with the confidence of the key\-value block less than 65 and the confidences of each of the word blocks making up the key and value less than 85\.
-Additionally, 5\.2% of all other key\-value pairs detected are randomly chosen to start a human loop\.
+Additionally, 5% of all other forms will trigger a human loop\.
+For each form randomly chosen, all key\-value pairs detected for that form will be sent to humans for review\.

 ```
 {